abinashprabakar/Advanced-C/DSA/linked_list/README.md

 			1. Information   2.
 Address of next node  3.
 Address of previous node The last node of double linked list *next should be NULL indicating end of the linked list.
 		The first node of double linked list *prev should be NULL indicating start of linked list

+**circular_linked_list** - <a href = "https://github.com/abinashprabakar/Advanced-C/tree/main/DSA/linked_list/circular_linked_list">directory</a>

+		Circular linked list is a linked list where all nodes are connected to form a circle.
+There is no NULL at the end.
+A circular linked list can be a singly circular linked list or doubly circular linked list.
+Circular Doubly Linked Lists are used for implementation of advanced data structures like Fibonacci Heap.